yjiaWu/cse15l-lab-reports/Lab_report_1.md

-1. The working directory is */home*  <br>
+1. The working directory is  `/home`  <br>
 The commend `cat` is used to duplicate the content based on the argument.
-If the cat follows no argument, when we return, we will get blank output because there is no content in the terminal.<br>
+If the commend `cat` follows no argument, when we return, we will get blank output because there is no content in the terminal.<br>
 The output is not an error.
 If the commend `cat` follows with no argument, it defaults duplicate the content in the terminal.
 Since the current working path has nothing in the terminal, so the output is blank.<br>

 2. The working directory is */home*  <br>